 how do i know if i can appeal?

 You can’t appeal an academic decision just because you’re unhappy or disagree with it.
 You have to show that you have grounds for appeal.
 There are two permissible grounds for appeal: you must show that at least one, if not both, apply in your case.

 You can appeal on this ground if you think your marks were affected by a personal problem.
 This might be illness, a family crisis, stress, or anything else that affected your academic performance.

 However, this has to be something that the University didn’t know about and haven’t taken into account already.
 So, if you get a deadline extension on an essay because you’re ill, for example, you can’t use that illness as the basis for a subsequent appeal either.

 Not only that, but if you do have personal circumstances that the University didn’t know about, you have to explain why you didn’t tell someone in the University about them earlier.
-For example, if you’re ill on the day of an exam or class test, you’re normally expected to tell a member of staff at the time.
+For example, if you’re ill on the day of an exam or class test, you’re normally expected to tell a member of staff at the time or self-certify.
 If you didn’t do this and can’t give a good reason why, the University won’t allow the appeal.

 Tip: It’s very important for you to tell the University about any problems you’re having as soon as they happen.
 The University have a range of ways they can take this into account academically, and help in other ways too.
 You can talk to someone in Student Services in confidence if you’re not comfortable telling teaching staff.
 Don’t try to cope alone – tell someone!

 The problem also has to be something that really affects you academically.
 The University may be very sympathetic to personal problems you’re having, but if you can’t explain why it harmed your ability to attend classes or study well, they won’t allow the appeal.